• Skip to primary navigation

 Keep processing, and you’ll start to see the mixture getting a little moist and starting to clump up.
 This is a good sign!
 The oils in the almonds are releasing.
 You’ll want to make sure you stop periodically and scrape down the sides of the bowl (PHOTO 2).

 The next thing you’ll observe is that it appears to be doing nothing.
 Just kind of flinging bits all over the place.
 You’ll start to wonder “did Lynn lie to me?
 Is this a joke?”
-It’s not.
-Remember the trust?
-Pull it out of your back pocket now.

 After a few more minutes, the sound of your processor will change.
 A large ball of almond “meat” will be swirling around and around and around… And around (PHOTO 3).
-You’ll wonder if your food processor is going to live through this… It will!
-I promise.
-Don’t forget to keep scraping!

 Eventually, this ball will gather a ton more moisture.
 It will start to glisten and it will start getting warm (PHOTO 4).
 You’ll start thinking “wow, this is getting somewhere!”

-All in all, this was about a 20 minute process with very little hands on time (but like I said, sometimes it takes much less).
+All in all, this is about a 20 minute process with very little hands on time (but like I said, sometimes it takes much less).
 So worth it if you don’t feel like spending an arm and a leg on a jar.

 Plus, you get to control just about everything here.
 The taste, the texture, the ingredients… And that is worth so much more!
 Homemade things taste better because of the love.